sanyokkua/CoreUtilsTS/README.md

-Below is the revised README formatted according to best documentation practices:

----

 # CoreUtilsTS

 CoreUtilsTS is a TypeScript utility library offering a comprehensive suite of helper functions to simplify common development tasks.
 Built with clarity and reusability in mind, it works seamlessly in both browser and non-browser environments.